Qinti/nazca/README.md

     };
 };
 ```
-While nazca understands inheritance of the DOM element, you can't use it directly in the method code as `new div()`.
+While nazca interprets the inheritance of the DOM element in for the classes and when you define hierarchy, you can't
-That's why in the example above we declared new `Container` class which is a simple div element with no style modified.
+use it directly in the method code like `new div()`.
+That's why in the example above we declared new `Container` class
-Then the `Hello` class is created - a simple inline-block div with the text "Hello" in it.
+which is a simple div element with no style modified.
+Then the `Hello` class is created - a simple inline-block div with
+the text "Hello" in it.
 `HelloWorld` class now have a special private `generate()` method.
 It takes the quantity of the `Hello` objects as an
 input parameter and add them as children.
 As defined in the constructor - every 3 seconds the quantity is randomly
 generated and the children object are removed and added again.